dimitra-kouvara/Building-A-Neural-Network-from-Scratch/README.md

 The function of python script is properly explained with the help of comments.

-The user can change the parameters of the Neural Network Algorithm from the config.py Executing the main.py will automatically start the Neural Network Model training
+The user can change the parameters of the Neural Network Algorithm from the config.py

+Executing the main.py will automatically start the Neural Network Model training.